 What are first-party cookies?

-First-party cookies are exclusive user data, which are accessible only by the website’s owner.
+First-party cookies are exclusive user data, which is accessible only by the website’s owner.
 The website (domain) that you visit stores the cookies directly.

 Let us give you an example:

 Imagine searching for the website (domain) adexchanger.com via a search engine (e.g., Google).
 After landing on it, this website creates a first-party cookie, which is then served on your computer browser.
 Moving forward, these cookies are only available for the exact same domain (adexchanger.com) that you’d searched for.

 Third-party cookies are served on your computer by other domains and not the ones that you visit.
 These cookies can track your activity within the web, such as pages you have browsed.
 Third-party cookies are mostly used by advertising companies and social networks, like Facebook.

 Imagine searching for website (domain) adexchanger.com via a search engine (e.g., Google).
 After landing on it, you see that one of the articles includes a YouTube video.
 If you click on the video, adexchanger.com will not set cookies on your computer— YouTube will.
 It is because the domain isn’t the same.
 While the video is loading, YouTube tracks your web behavior and puts your data into cookies.

 What are the differences between first-party and third-party cookies?